dlazesz/mosaic-n-gram-benchmark/README.md

 ```

 This command creates four files of random length lorem ipsum sentences in one sentence per line (SPL) format.
-The first have fixed length of fileds per word, the second have variable number of fields.
+The first have fixed length of fields per word, the second have variable number of fields.
 The last two files are created from the first 1000 sentences of the first two files.

 ## Running the tests